TixiaoShan/LIO-SAM/README.md

 ## Paper

-Thank you for citing [LIO-SAM](./config/doc/paper.pdf) if you use any of this code:
+Thank you for citing [LIO-SAM](./config/doc/paper.pdf) if you use any of this code.
 ```
 @inproceedings{liosam2020shan,
   title={LIO-SAM: Tightly-coupled Lidar Inertial Odometry via Smoothing and Mapping},